← All posts

 Traditional teamAI-native team

-PM asks engineer "how does X work?"PM checks the product contract
+Product owner asks engineer "how does X work?"Product owner checks the behavior spec

 Specs drift after first PRContract stays in sync with code